 4WD MODIFICATIONS - TECH TORQUE

 It’s not so long ago that we were all in fear of the imminent arrival of exhaust gas recirculation (EGR) on 4WD diesels.
-The latest systems have DPFs and SCR as well.
+Current systems have DPFs and SCR as well.

 All new diesels have high-pressure, common-rail fuel injection, turbocharging, intercooling and exhaust after-treatment that uses a combination of several emissions control devices.